vipulgupta2048/firedocs/Getting Started/Installation.md

 Follow the instructions for the installation of the app clicking Next when prompted.
 This will only take a minute.
 When completed, the app can be accessed directly from the start menu or will be available as a desktop shortcut.

 ## <a id="Chrome"></a>Chrome Extension
+Firecamp Chrome extension can be downloaded from the [Chrome Store](https://chrome.google.com/webstore/detail/firecamp-a-campsite-for-d/eajaahbjpnhghjcdaclbkeamlkepinbl).
+When installed, Firecamp extension will be available in the Chrome's title bar for use.
+Double click on the icon to get started with Firecamp.